w3c/wg-effectiveness/README.md

 _New to this repo?
 Feel free to comment on and add [issues](https://github.com/w3c/wg-effectiveness/issues)._

 # Working Group Effectiveness Task Force
-Weekly call time 2pm UTC seond Friday of the month.
+Montlhy call time 2pm UTC seond Friday of the month.
 Natasha Rooney chairs.

 The Working Group Effectiveness Task Force is a W3C AB organised task force which aims to assess and work on solutions to improve working group effectiveness in W3C working groups.